ginstrom/paladin-novel/chapters/12_paladins-rise.md

 "Another sick child?"

 "No." Sim's expression was strange—part wonder, part uncertainty.
 "An elf.
-She says she's been traveling for weeks, drawn here by... by Alanyi's call."
+She says she's been traveling for weeks, drawn here by—by Alanyi's call."

 Gond and Pell exchanged glances.
 Elves were legends in these parts, creatures of story and song who kept to their hidden forests.
 What would bring one here?